toliaqat/xenon-wiki/Synchronization-Internals.md

 # Synchronization Process
 Synchronization gets kicked-off when a node joins or leaves the xenon node group (**Figure A** below).
-Technically speaking, synchronization is triggered whenever a node-group converges after going through a change i.e. node(s) getting added or removed.
+Technically speaking, synchronization is triggered whenever a node-group converges after going through a change.
 The process of node-group convergence is described in more detail here: [Node-Group Convergence](./NodeGroupService#node-group-convergence).

-Each node in the node-group runs synchronization and goes through all factory services to determine the synchronization OWNERs for that factory (**Figure B** below).
+Each node in the node-group runs synchronization and goes through all factory services to determine if the node is the synchronization OWNER for that factory (**Figure B** below).
 Ownership here is determined by consistent-hashing through the factory self-link.
 After each node has established independently the factory services it owns, it tries to establish consensus by contacting other nodes in the